lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/README.md

 <img src="https://github.com/lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/raw/f50a28ecef002c0e2d1f30a7660b9068f9886c45/Static/nacos-config.png" style="zoom: 50%;" />

-Finally, click `Publish` and then add the <span style="background-color:yellow;">@RefreshScope annotation to the class that requires dynamically retrieved configuration values</span>.
+Finally, click `Publish` and then add the ***@RefreshScope annotation to the class that requires dynamically retrieved configuration values***.
 Subsequently, you will be able to dynamically obtain the configuration values.

 Modifying the configuration in this manner ensures that the changes take effect in each microservice, and this adjustment dynamically applies without the need to restart the services.